trishad2/SeqTrial/README.md

 SeqTrial: Utility Preserving Sequential Clinical Trial Data Generator

-Run SeqTrial.py for generating digital twins of the lung cancer data.
+Run SeqTrial.py for generating digital twins of the example data.
 You need to change the config file to use you own dataset.